Yuzaki75/Yuzaki75/README.md

 # 💫 About Me:
 Hey there!
-I'm a first-year Computer Science student<br><br>I'm currently diving deep into the world of computer science, learning the fundamentals like programming, algorithms, and systems.
+I'm a Second-year Computer Science student<br><br>I'm currently diving deep into the world of computer science, learning the fundamentals like programming, algorithms, and systems.
 As a beginner, I’m building my skills with languages like Python, Java, and C++.
 I’m especially excited about applying what I learn through hands-on projects and exploring new tools and technologies along the way.

 ## 🌐 Socials: